Shaquille O'Neal Bio And Facts

-- Teams: Orlando Magic, LA Lakers, Miami Heat, Phoenix Suns, Cleveland Cavaliers, Boston Celtics
+- Teams: Orlando Magic, Los Angeles Lakers, Miami Heat, Phoenix Suns, Cleveland Cavaliers, Boston Celtics

-Shaquille O'Neal's basketball career was impressive and legendary before he even made it to the NBA.
-Starting out his athletic career in highschool, Shaq led his San Antonio team to the state championship and helped them win it too.
-O'Neal was then recruited by Louisiana State University where he left early to be drafted as a first pick in the NBA for the Orlando Magic.
-O'Neal completely transformed the Orlando Magic team and changed the status of their seasons completely.
+Shaquille O’Neal’s basketball career was impressive and legendary before he even made it to the NBA.
+Starting out his athletic career in high school, Shaq led his San Antonio team to the state championship and helped them win it.
+O’Neal was then recruited by Louisiana State University, which he left early after he was drafted with the first overall pick in the NBA Draft, by the Orlando Magic.
+O’Neal completely transformed the Orlando Magic team and changed the status of their seasons completely.

-O'Neal also won a gold medal in 1996 when he was a member of the U.S. Olympic basketball team.
-Later in '96 O'Neal joined the Los Angeles Lakers where he formed a legendary partnership with Kobe Bryant with whom he dominated the court.
-O'Neal was traded by the LA Lakers to the Miami Heat in 2004 where he formed a new relationship with point guard Dwayne Wade.
+O’Neal also won a gold medal in 1996 when he was a member of the U.S. Olympic Basketball Team.
+Later in 1996, O’Neal joined the Los Angeles Lakers, where he formed a legendary partnership with Kobe Bryant, with whom he dominated the court.
+O’Neal was traded by the Lakers to the Miami Heat in 2004 where he formed a new relationship with point guard Dwayne Wade.
 He played with Miami for four years, departing in 2008 to join the Phoenix Suns, where he played for one year.
 He then played for the Cleveland Cavaliers and the Boston Celtics, both for a single year.

 Titles and Awards

-Shaq's basketball career also included scoring over 28,596 points which was the 7th highest total in NBA history when he retired.
-O'Neal was also honored with being inducted into the Naismith Memorial Basketball Hall of Fame in 2016.
+Shaq’s basketball career also included scoring over 28,596 points, which was the seventh-highest total in NBA history when he retired.
+O’Neal was also honored with being inducted into the Naismith Memorial Basketball Hall of Fame in 2016.

-- Shaq was 6 ft 4 inches by the age of 10
+- Shaq was 6 feet, 4 inches tall by the age of 10

-- O'Neal stands at 7 ft 1 inch today
+- O’Neal stands at 7 feet, 1 inch tall today

 - His first job before the NBA was at Burger King

-- His first paycheck consisted of $1 million dollars
+- His first paycheck in the NBA was for $1 million

 - Shaq tried to pursue a rap career after he retired from basketball in 2011 that did not really work out

-- His contract with the LA Lakers made Shaq $121 million dollars for a seven year deal
+- Shaq’s contract with the LA Lakers made him $121 million dollars for a seven-year deal

 How many championships has Shaq won?

-During the course of his 19 year basketball career in the NBA, Shaquille O'Neal has won 4 National Basketball Association championships: 3 with the Los Angeles and 1 with the Miami Heat.
-Although Shaq was drafted by the Orlando Magic team, he never won a championship with them.
-Shaq is considered one of the best basketball players in the history of the NBA and his 4 championship rings certainly confirm that notion.
+During the course of his 19-year basketball career in the NBA, Shaquille O’Neal won four NBA Championships: three with the Los Angeles and one with the Miami Heat.
+Although Shaq was drafted by the Orlando Magic, he never won a championship with them.
+Shaq is considered one of the best basketball players in the history of the NBA, and his four championship rings certainly confirm that notion.

 What are some of Shaq’s career statistics?

-During the course of Shaq's 19-year basketball career, he played in over 1200 games, scored an average of 23.7 points per game, 2.5 assists per game, and 10.9 total rebounds per game.
-The high number of rebounds per game is not surprising based on the fact that O'Neal stands at an impressive 7 ft 1 inches.
+During the course of Shaq’s 19-year basketball career, he played in over 1200 games, scored an average of 23.7 points per game, 2.5 assists per game, and 10.9 total rebounds per game.
+The high number of rebounds per game is not surprising based on the fact that O’Neal stands at an impressive height of 7 feet, 1 inch.
 Shaq has also scored more than 60 points in one game when he was a part of the LA Lakers, versus the Clippers.

 How did Shaq perform in his debut game?

-During his debut game, Shaq was playing for the Orlando Magic and was teamed up against the Miami Heat on November 6th 1992.
-During his first game, Shaq scored an impressive 12 points, blocked 3 shots with his staggering 7 ft height, and grabbed over 18 rebounds.
+During his debut game, Shaq was playing for the Orlando Magic and was teamed up against the Miami Heat on November 6, 1992.
+During his first game, Shaq scored an impressive 12 points, blocked 3 shots with his staggering 7-foot height, and grabbed over 18 rebounds.
 This debut game was extremely impressive because of how rare it is for a player to perform that well during their first game.